FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 To lower UI graphic frame rates, go to the SPAT preferences.
 Changing the Edit Frame Rate will reduce pressure on the graphics updates and important when a host machine does not have dedicated GPU and CPU resources.

-The latest release of SPAT Revolution includes a new Multi-Core Parallel Computation Algorithm.
-In the preference of SPAT Revolution, in the Engine section at the bottom, you can choose various computer hardware presets that match your setup.
+The latest release of _SPAT Revolution_ includes a new Multi-Core Parallel Computation Algorithm.
+In the preference of _SPAT Revolution_, in the Engine section at the bottom, you can choose various computer hardware presets that match your setup.
 This is a simple step to tuning the computation algorithm.

-If you are still experiencing performance and sync issues, you may want to ensure that your hardware configuration meets the **[SPAT Revolution requirements and recommendations](Appendix_A.md)**
+If you are still experiencing performance and sync issues, you may want to ensure that your hardware configuration meets the **[_SPAT Revolution_ requirements and recommendations](Appendix_A.md)**

 Consider as well to kill as many processes not required as possible (Wi-Fi/internet, background services and activity).